How to boost student motivation in the classroom for academic excellence (Blog image)

 2. Let them drive

 Another way to motivate students in the classroom is to empower them with a sense of agency through student voice and have them make choices based on their own personal interests.
-Research from Edward L. Deci and Richard M. Ryan in the 1970s and 1980s put motivation on a continuum.
+Research-based evidence from Edward L. Deci and Richard M. Ryan in the 1970s and 1980s put motivation on a continuum.
 The self-development theory (SDT) ranges from amotivation, the lack of any motivation to engage students in tasks or activities, through layers of extrinsic motivation, to intrinsic motivation.
 Their early work highlighted the need for individuals to feel self-determined, self-directed, and autonomous, and to have a sense of control over their lives and destiny.

 Curiosity is the engine of achievement.